Identification- and many moment-robust inference via invariant moment conditions: Empirical application: the effect of bank bias on stability

 We take differences of the observations per bank to get rid of the bank fixed effects.
-We then calculate the symmetrically distributed events as in Section \ref{ssec:MC Honore}, which we multiply with the corresponding difference of the bank-market ratio, $x_{it}$, and the control variables, $\bs w_{it}$.
+We then calculate the symmetrically distributed events as in Section \ref{ssec:MC Honore}, which we multiply with the corresponding difference of the bank-market ratio, $x_{it}$, the crisis dummy, $d_{it}$, and their interaction.
 Since there may be dependence between the moment conditions per bank, we cluster the moment conditions on the bank level.
-This leaves us with a total of $16$ moment conditions, which is large relative to the 467 banks in the sample.
+This leaves us with a total of $12$ moment conditions, which is large relative to the 467 banks in the sample.

 The AR tests jointly test hypothesized values for all parameters in the model.
-As we are only interested in $\beta$, the coefficient on the bank market ratio, we conduct a grid search only over $\beta $ and minimize the AR statistics over all other parameters, which is computationally more efficient \citep{chernozhukov2009finite}.
+As we are mainly interested in $\beta_{1}$ and $\beta_{3}$, the coefficients on the bank market ratio and its interaction with the crisis dummy, we conduct a grid search only over $\beta_{1}$ and $\beta_{3}$, and minimize the AR statistics over all other parameters, which is computationally more efficient \citep{chernozhukov2009finite}.

-The numerical values for the confidence intervals obtained by taking the outermost points that are below the critical values as the boundary are shown in Table~\ref{tab:empCI}.
-The $95\%$ confidence sets lie strictly below zero both for the AR statistic and the MI AR statistic.
-The fourth column shows the ratio of the length of the MI AR confidence interval of the length of the AR confidence interval.
-In line with Lemma~\ref{corr:AR}, the MI AR confidence intervals are more narrow and the length reduction is more pronounced at higher significance levels.
-The findings indicate a negative effect of bank-market ratio on systemic risk intensity.
-This contrasts the findings by \citet{langfield2016bank}, who conclude that a relatively larger banking sector is associated with more systemic risk.